Loader gif

 Once the two of you have opened up, addressed each other’s questions and shared all your financial details, it’s time to make a plan.
 Talk about how you want to handle money as a couple.
 What are your mutual financial goals?
 What’s the debt payoff strategy?
 How aggressively are you saving?
 What are your short, medium, and long-term financial goals?

-Putting a plan in place helps solidify your partnership and can reduce tension in future money conversations.
+Putting a plan in place helps solidify your and can reduce tension in future money conversations.
 However, life happens.
 The plan will get tweaked as your relationship evolves.
 So don’t forget to do check-ins with each other and with your style of handling money.

 File your taxes with confidence.